 Tuberculosis, or TB as it’s more commonly called, is a contagious infection that primarily affects the lungs.
 In the early 1900s, TB was the leading cause of death in the U.S. Thanks to advances in treatment and prevention, we’ve seen dramatic decreases in cases year after year.
 However, TB case counts were highest in California, Texas, New York (including New York City), and Florida.
 These four states account for almost half of the total cases in the United States.
-Unfortunately, there are still active cases of TB in the U.S., so it’s important to take preventative measures to make sure you remain as healthy as possible.
+Unfortunately, there are still active TB cases in the U.S., so it’s important to take preventative measures to make sure you remain as healthy as possible.

 The best way to determine whether you have TB or not is by taking a 2 Step PPD Test.
 It uses a Purified Protein Derivative (PPD) injection to get a response from your body.
 A doctor then measures the response.
 Statcare can provide a safe, accurate and efficient 2 Step PPD Test any day of the week, including holidays.
 If you have been around someone with TB, then you visit urgent care immediately.
 If you’re not sure if you need the test, keep reading.
 We’ll help you understand the test, what it covers and whether or not you need it.

 What Is A 2 Step PPD Test?

 A 2 Step PPD Test is very accurate.
 The second skin test enhances the accuracy of this test.
 Getting a 2 Step PPD Test is the easiest, most accurate way to understand whether or not you have tuberculosis.